dan7800/VulnerableAndroidAppOracle/Vulnerabilities/DataOverHTTP/README.md

 <img style="margin:10px;" src="https://github.com/dan7800/VulnerableAndroidAppOracle/blob/master/Pictures/DataOverHTTP/image30.png" alt="Image">

 How do we protect our app data in transit, then?
-We should use HTTPS when sending data over the network.
+We should use HTTPS (HyperText Transfer Protocol Secure) when sending data over the network.

 In order to use HTTPS, all we need to do is call openConnection() on a URL with “https” in front of it, then cast the resulting connection to HttpsURLConnection.